Our Fight for Racial and Social Justice

 Reproductive Rights Allyship Resource Kit

 This resource kit was assembled by colleagues across the firm to provide context for and raise awareness about the impact and implications of the reversal of Roe v.
 Wade (1973), and the elimination of the reproductive rights accorded by that precedential decision.
 The US Supreme Court’s ruling in Dobbs v.
 Jackson Women’s Health Organization (2022) upended what had been settled law for nearly 50 years, and the brunt of that decision will impact more than women and people with the capacity for pregnancy.
-Indeed, as Cooley’s board has observed, “concerns that impact any of us, affect all of us.”
+Indeed, as Cooley’s board has observed, “concerns that impact any of us affect all of us.”
 Our hope is that this resource kit will enable a better comprehension of the consequences of the reversal in Dobbs.

 Cooley Files Supreme Court Amicus Brief to Preserve Discretion in Immigration Enforcement

-Cooley filed an amicus brief in the US Supreme Court on behalf of several administrative law professors, seeking reversal of the US Court of Appeals for the Fifth Circuit’s decision in United States v.
+Cooley filed an amicus brief in the US Supreme Court on behalf of several administrative law professors, seeking a reversal of the US Court of Appeals for the Fifth Circuit’s decision in United States v.
 Texas.
 The ruling under review had struck down the efforts of the US Department of Homeland Security to set immigration enforcement priorities.

 Cooley Files Amicus Brief Supporting Racial Diversity in Supreme Court College Admissions Cases